goodreasonai/abbey/README.md

 Another way to deploy would be to put one or both services behind a reverse proxy server like Nginx.
 You may find it convenient to change the `docker-compose.yml` file to map at least one of the services to port 80.

 **Remember to set the `NEXT_PUBLIC_BACKEND_URL` and `NEXT_PUBLIC_ROOT_URL` variables to their correct values in `frontend/.env.local` if you didn't specify them in your initial setup.**

-## Troubleshooting

-1. Docker gets stuck downloading/intstalling/running an image.

-There is a possibility that you've run out of space on your machine.
-First, try running `docker system prune` to clean up any nasty stuff lying around in Docker that you've forgotten about.
-Then try clearing up space on your computer – perhaps enough for ~10gb on your machine.
-Then restart Docker and try again.
-If you still get issues – try uninstalling / reinstalling Docker.

-2. The`docker-compose` command refuses to run because of some "API" issue or something.

-If docker is running (Docker Desktop on Mac, for example), then you should restart it.
-If that doesn't help, try purging/cleaning its data before restarting (click the "Bug" icon in Docker Desktop if you have it - then see `clean/purge` data).

-If docker isn't running, then that's your problem!
-You need to make sure the Docker daemon (i.e. Docker Desktop on Mac) is running before you run `./run.sh`.

-3. A port is already being used.

-The Abbey backend runs on port 5000 by default; the Abbey frontend runs on port 3000.
-It's possible that something on your computer is already using port 5000 or port 3000.
-On Mac that usually means AirPlay.
-Your goal should be to check whether anything's running on ports 3000 or 5000, and, if so, to shut down those processes.

-### Mac and Linux

-Use `lsof -i :5000` or `lsof -i :3000` to check if any process is running on those ports.
-If you notice a process like 'ControlCe' running on Mac, that means "Control Center," and it's probably an airplay receiver thing.
-You can go into your system settings and uncheck "AirPlay receiver".

-If you found something else, you can kill it with `kill -9 PID` where PID is replaced by the process ID (shown using lsof).

-### Windows

-Use `netstat -ano | findstr :5000` or `netstat -ano | findstr :3000`.
-You can then kill the process with `taskkill /PID YOUR_PID /F` - replace YOUR_PID with the process ID of the relevant process.